Home >> Ultimate Guides for Consumers >> If American Airlines changes your schedule, here’s how to get a refund

 Many airlines adopted new guidelines for the length of time of a delay before a customer can qualify for a refund.
 American Airlines is one of those carriers.
 Here’s what you need to know about schedule changes for your next American Airlines flight..

 • A 90-minute delay at the airport: If you’re at the airport ready to go and American Airlines delays your flight by more than 90 minutes, and you decide to skip the trip, you are eligible for a refund.
 But keep in mind that is the extent of the airline’s responsibility to you in the United States.
 You won’t be owed reimbursement for a hotel, car rental, or alternative flights to your destination.
+However, if you decide to ride out the delay, the contract of carriage of your airline may provide food and beverage vouchers.
+Hotel vouchers may be offered if the delay extends overnight.
+Check your airline’s contract of carriage for its policy.

 • Reject unreasonable changes: A passenger is under no obligation to accept an itinerary change that will require a land transfer which the airline is not providing.
 Regardless of the number of hours a schedule change involves, if it includes unreasonable components (like a connection between two airports miles apart), you can reject the update and request a refund.